-- 1. Using the fishery descriptors as recorded in the event-by-event catch and effort data, such a start latitude, month, target species, and vessel records of SST.
-This is a more detailed version of the characterisation by Dunn et al. (2022). - 2.
+- 1. Using the fishery descriptors as recorded in the event-by-event catch and effort data, such as start latitude, month, and target species.
+This is a more detailed version of the characterisation completed by Dunn et al. (2022). - 2.
 Clustering events using the fishers' reported species catch composition.
 This identification of fishery subunits that share a common exploitation pattern (often called "métiers") is a relatively new method to New Zealand but often completed overseas (e.g., Cubillos et al. 2022).
 The advantage of this analytical method is that it may identify fishing patterns that fishers did not describe or were not aware of (e.g., because they did not do it themselves).
-For example, if the fisheries characterisation was completed only at the level of "swordfish target", then a temporal pattern where the swordfish targeted fishery only overlapped with leatherbacks in the height of summer (when leatherback captures most frequently occurred) would be identified, but any temporal pattern beyond this period may be missed.

 The clustering was done using CLARA (Clustering LARge Applications), which is an extension of PAM (Partition Around Medioids) specifically designed to efficiently handle large datasets (Kassambara 2017).
 CLARA works by selecting a random sample of the data, applying PAM to the sample, and repeating this process multiple times retaining the sub-set for which the mean (or sum) is minimal.
-The optimal number of clusters k is selected based the minimum dissimilarity measure, using the average silhouette method over a range of possible values for k (Kaufman and Rousseeuw 2009).
+The optimal number of clusters k is selected based on the minimum dissimilarity measure, using the average silhouette method over a range of possible values for k (Kaufman and Rousseeuw 2009).
 A "large" dataset is considered to have more than a few thousand records; here we clustered catch weights for 40 species and 37 657 events.
 Leatherback captures were not included in the catch weights (i.e., clustering procedure), so they did not influence the identification of fisheries.